debops/debops/INSTALL.rst

    pip install --upgrade setuptools pip install ansible debops

-   # Install or update roles and playbooks
-   debops-update

-After DebOps is installed, you might want to create symlinks to the ``debops`` scripts in :file:`/usr/local/bin/` to make the commands available outside of the the Python virtual environment:
+After DebOps is installed, you might want to create symlinks to the :command:`debops` scripts in :file:`/usr/local/bin/` directory to make the commands available outside of the the Python virtual environment:

 .. code-block:: console